-Cameo’s events management mostly takes place in the Events and Bookings section of Cameo.
-However, one important element is the bookings form, managed from the Manage Forms section of the Forms menu.
+Cameo’s events management mostly takes place in the Events & Bookings section of Cameo.
+However, one important element is the bookings form, managed from forms → form editor.
 This article assumes you know the basics of how forms work, and we’ll concentrate specifically on the booking form here.
 Note that permission must be granted to a Cameo user to access forms.

 The principle behind the booking form is exactly the same as Cameo’s built-in equivalent – see Events Example 1 (unreserved seating) or Example 2 (reserved seating) for this.
 The main differences are: